laupierre/RNA-Seq_mouse_pipeline/README.md

 ./rnaseq_mouse.sh --method=star
 ###########

-In this pipeline, there are three methods available for the quantification: star, kallisto, salmon.
+In the pipeline, there are three methods available for the quantification: star, kallisto, salmon.
 Select the method you want to use (eg --method=salmon , if you want to use salmon  ...etc...) and submit it to the PBS queue using qsub.